-This chapter explains what virtual documents are, why there are useful, and how they are different from standard messages.
+This page explains what virtual documents are, why there are useful, and how they are different from standard messages.
 It also briefly introduces tools that InterSystems IRIS provides so that virtual documents can be used in all the same ways as standard messages.
-This chapter contains the following sections:

 A virtual document is a kind of message that InterSystems IRIS parses only partially.
 To understand the purpose of virtual documents, it is useful to examine production messages a little more closely.
 Every production message consists of two parts: